 "Be aware of your surroundings and who is around you, because you can work off of someone," he says.
 "Use them as a reference point and find that moment in the race to accelerate."

 Results are also hard to speak to, because it's hard to put a time to any one course.
-When courses range from flat golf courses to hilly, muddy trails, it's more about the competition, and not the time, Hester says.
+When courses range from flat golf courses to hilly, muddy trails, it's more about the competition, not the time, Hester says.

 "A track is flat and controlled, and at most 15 to 20 people [in a race].
-But in cross-country, you can have up to 200 people on the starting line and see all of them, and it's a mad herd of people you're trying to go up against," he says.
+But in cross country, you can have up to 200 people on the starting line and see all of them, and it's a mad herd of people you're trying to go up against," he says.

 FAQ